apache/incubator-kie-kogito-examples/serverless-workflow-saga-quarkus/README.md

   The output of each step, is represented by a `Response` that contains a type, indicating <b>success</b> or <b>error
   </b> and the id of the resource that was invoked in the service, but this could be any kind of response depending on
-   the requirement of each service, in case of error handling we can simply throw Java Exceptions from the service class, in this case it triggers the error handling with the defined transitions in the workflow.
+   the requirement of each service, in case of error handling we can simply throw Java Exceptions from the service classes, in this case, the error handling is triggered with the defined transitions in the workflow, in this example the transition is taget to the `ServiceError`state.

 ## Order Saga workflow